SCHISMS, SECTS, AND BREAKAWAY GROUPS

 North Pines Church in Kalamazoo (Portage), Michigan, simultaneously posted a comparable public statement.

 Like Isaiah Church's previous announcement, Vine's statement did not address any of the allegations that had surfaced over the previous three years.
 It made no mention of supporting the Call to Action signed by 19 former Network leaders and hundreds of others.
 Furthermore, Lead Pastor Casey Raymer and Vine's board failed to acknowledge the ongoing patterns of concerning behavior reported by former members of their church and other Network churches.
 No specific actions or policies were proposed to ensure the ongoing safety and well-being of Network attendees, members, staff, and pastors.
+When contacted by The Roys Report for comment, Raymer declined to respond.

 FULL TEXT OF VINE CHURCH'S STATEMENT